IBM/watsonx-chatbot-lab/docs/README.md

 ## watsonx-chatbot-lab

-Welcome to our workshop!
-In this workshop we'll be using [watsonx][watsonx] to accomplish build a chatbot in less then an hour!
+Welcome to our lab!
+In this lab we'll be using [watsonx][watsonx] to accomplish build a chatbot in less then an hour!

 The goals of this workshop are: